Camping Activities for Kids are a Must When you hit the Campground

 I was not prepared.

-I had enough “stuff” – you know, the sleeping bags, the swimming suits, the s’mores stuff, the beloved bug spray…
+I quickly ran out of camping activities for kids.
+I had enough “stuff” – you know, the sleeping bags, the swimming suits, the s’mores stuff, loads of bug spray…

 But I never considered having to entertain my children during our camping trip.
 Sure, they can find things to do and let imaginations soar, but that doesn’t normally last an entire 12 hour day.